 Yellowfin Tuna Tartare

-I went for the Bubble and Squeak for my main.
-This was accompanied by a duck egg, sautéed wild mushrooms and greens.
+I went for the Bubble and Squeak for my main with duck egg, sautéed wild mushrooms and greens.
 I was deliberating over the Vegetarian Full English, but it sounded massive.
-The meat version is very large which includes Dingley Dell Streaky Bacon to Black Pudding.
+The meat version is substantial, which includes Dingley Dell Streaky Bacon to Black Pudding.

 Bubble and Squeak

 Homeboy was happy with his Cornish Sea Bream.
 With blackened leeks, brown shrimp and capers, it was a winner.
 Lobster Thermidor, Wagyu Burger, Roast Cornfed Chicken and Roast Hereford Beef Sirloin were all available.

 The desserts were cute.
 I couldn’t resist the Bramble Cheesecake.
 I would describe this as a deconstructed cheesecake.
 There was a scattering of digestive biscuits, a dollop of cream and a few blackberries.
 Homeboy loves brownies, so he was more than satisfied with his decadent ganache version and milk ice cream.
 Other desserts were Treacle Tart or Baron Brigod Cheese.